 - The student must complete the Public Accommodation Request Form found at= https://washcoll-accommodate.symplicity.com/public_accommodation/

-Hilary Bateman, Director of the Office of Academic Skills
+form directly to Hilary Bateman, Director of the Office of Academic Skills using the

 300 Washington Avenue